knmcguire/knmcguire.github.io/docs/index.md

 To show in a slice of my educational background: for my Bachelor studies at the Delft University of Technology, I started out at Industrial Design Engineering.
 Here I learned everything there is to know about product development, from analyzing market-trends, creating concepts to finally to the full production process.
 For my Masters I was leaning more towards the technical side.
 After a bridging course to Mechanical engineering I went to do an M.Sc. in BioMecanical design with a specialization in Bio-Robotics (currently known  cognitive robotics).
 I ended developing a cerebellum-based stabilization system for a binocular robotic head (google “jaguar chicken commercial”:) ).
 After this, I came across a project at the MAVlab where I was allowed to work with tiny MAVs called pocket-drones, and the first thing I thought was ‘awesome!!’, however, that was before I realized that working with tiny MAVs was not a piece of cake.
 I’m glad that the inner-geek in me kept me excited for 4 years straight, which is a crucial element or any PhD I believe, or any job!
 The result of my PhD ended up with a Science Robotics publication, but I might be even more proud about the fact that my work was featured in a long running Dutch children science show ('Klokhuis') that I used to watch when I grew up!

-Now I am a robotics engineer at Bitcraze in Sweden, where I work on improving the robotic integration of the Crazyflie (the drone I worked with during my PhD) so that researchers can interact with it more easily for their papers or R&D efforts.
+Formerly I was a Robotics Engineer at Bitcraze in Sweden, where I've worked on improving the robotic integration of the Crazyflie (the drone I worked with during my PhD) so that researchers can interact with it more easily for their papers or R&D efforts.